SNP MSP for Dundee City West

-Joe FitzPatrick is the SNP’s candidate for Dundee City West in the 2016 Scottish Parliament election.
-Joe has served as Member of the Scottish Parliament for Dundee City West between 2007 and 2016.
-In the Scottish Parliamentary Elections in May 2011 Joe was re-elected with 57.6% of the vote and a majority of 6,405.
+Joe FitzPatrick is the SNP MSP for Dundee City West.
+Joe has served as Member of the Scottish Parliament for Dundee City West since 2007.
+At the Scottish Parliamentary Elections in May 2016, Joe was re-elected with 57.8% of the vote (up 0.2% on 2011) and an increased majority of 8,828.

 Following the 2011 election, Joe was appointed as Convenor of the Scottish Parliament’s Local Government and Regeneration Committee and re-elected as Secretary of the SNP Group in the Parliament.

-In September 2012, Joe was appointed as Minister for Parliamentary Business in the Scottish Government, with Bill Kidd MSP serving as Chief Whip.
+In September 2012, Joe was appointed as Minister for Parliamentary Business in the Scottish Government, with Bill Kidd MSP serving as Chief Whip, a role that he continues in today.

 In the previous Government, Joe was Parliamentary Liaison Officer for Cabinet Secretary for Finance, John Swinney.
 He helped to set up a Cross Party Group on Life Sciences which he co-chaired.